-Device provisioning involves the MTA obtaining its IP configuration required for basic network connectivity, announcing itself to the network, and downloading of its configuration data from its provisioning server.
+In either case, device provisioning involves the MTA obtaining its IP configuration required for basic network connectivity, announcing itself to the network, and downloading of its configuration data from its provisioning server.

 When the device is provisioned using the "Secure Flow", the MTA device MUST be able to verify the authenticity of the configuration file it downloads from the server.
 The "Secure Flow" generated configuration file is "signed" and may be "sealed".
 Please refer to [5] for further information.